cometbft/cometbft/docs/architecture/adr-110-remote-mempool.md

 implementing a mempool variant in Comet which is effectively just a client for an external mempool process or set of processes.

+This approach changes the way that validators obtain transactions, and implies that full nodes are not necessary as sentries for receiving transactions (in fact, in this model, full nodes are not intended to interact with the mempool at all).
+DDoS mitigation mechanisms, however, are left to those who implement remote mempools.

 ## Alternative Approaches

 The current alternatives considered are: